Finiteness theorems for matroid complexes with prescribed topology: Introduction

 \section{Introduction}

 This paper aims to present a new approach to the study of matroids from the perspective of the topology of various simplicial complexes.
 In the survey \cite{bjorner}, Bj\"orner presented the story of three complexes associated to a matroid: the independence complex, the broken circuit complex, and the order complex of its lattice of flats.
-We introduce a program that aims to study, for each of the three associated complexes, all matroids whose complex has a fixed homotopy type.
+The main idea is to parametrize these complexes by their homotopy type.

-To understand the various aspects of the topology of the aforementioned complexes we start by recalling that they are all shellable and hence homotopy equivalent to the wedge of some finite number of equidimensional spheres.
+To understand the various aspects of the topology of the aforementioned complexes we start by recalling that they are all shellable and hence homotopy equivalent to the wedge of some finite number of spheres all of the same dimension as the whole complex.
 The homotopy type is then completely determined by two parameters, the dimension and the Euler characteristic.

 The corresponding $h$-numbers, and their equivalent relatives $f$-numbers, have been extensively studied in the literature and are the subject of widely celebrated new results and old conjectures.
 For instance, the recent resolution of the Rota-Herron-Welsh conjecture by Adiprasito, Huh and Katz \cite{AHK} can be interpreted as a set of inequalities on $f$-vectors of broken circuit complexes.
 In another recent breakthrough Ardila, Dehnham and Huh \cite{Ardila-Slides} managed to generalize results of \cite{huhh} and prove that the $h$-vector of any broken circuit complex, and hence of any independence complex, is a log concave sequence.
+Other recent breakthroughs include the resolution of the strongest version of Mason's conjecture for $f$-vectors of independence complexes done independently by Br\"and\'en-Huh \cite{BH} and Anari-Lui-Oreis Gharan-Vinzant \cite{ALOV}.